-(d) On 1 October 2019, the Company's wholly-owned subsidiary, Milab Marketing Sdn.Bhd. ("Milab") had completed the acquisition of 1,450,000 ordinary shares in Frontier Integrator (Sabah) Sdn.
+(d) On 1 October 2019, the Company's wholly-owned subsidiary, Milab Marketing Sdn.
+Bhd. ("Milab") had completed the acquisition of 1,450,000 ordinary shares in Frontier Integrator (Sabah) Sdn.
 Bhd. ("Frontier Integrator") representing 100% equity interest in Frontier Integrator (Sabah) Sdn, Bhd. for the purchase consideration of RM1,450,000.
-Consequently, Frontier Integrator became an indirect wholly-owned subsidiary of the Company.The intended principal activity of Frontier Integrator was provision of electrical, mechanical, motor and generation of power including all forms of renewable energy power generation.
+Consequently, Frontier Integrator became an indirect wholly-owned subsidiary of the Company.
+The intended principal activity of Frontier Integrator was provision of electrical, mechanical, motor and generation of power including all forms of renewable energy power generation.

-The initial accounting for business combination of Frontier Integrator in the consolidated financial statements of the Company involved identifying and determining the fair values to be assigned to Frontier Integrator's identified assets, liabilities and contingent liabilities and the cost of the combination.
-At the end of the previous financial year, the fair value of Frontier Integrator's identified assets, liabilities and contingent liabilities could only be determined provisionally pending the completion of purchase price allocation ("PPA") on Frontier Integrator's identified assets, liabilities and contingent liabilities.
-The business combination of Frontier Integrator had been accounted for using provisional values.
-During the financial year, the Group had completed the PPA report.
+The initial accounting for business combination of Frontier Integrator in the consolidated financial statements of the Company involves identifying and determining the fair values to be assigned to Frontier Integrator's identified assets, liabilities and contingent liabilities and the cost of the combination.
+As at the date of the financial statements are authorised for issue, the fair value of Frontier Integrator's identified assets, liabilities and contingent liabilities can only be determined provisionally pending the completion of purchase price allocation ("PPA") on Frontier Integrator's identified assets, liabilities and contingent liabilities.
+The business combination of Frontier Integrator has been accounted for using provisional value.
+The Group shall recognise any adjustment to this provisional value upon completion of the PPA exercise within 12 months from the acquisition date.

-- (d) (Cont'd) - (i) The fair value of the identifiable assets and liabilities of Frontier Integrator were as follows:
+- (d) (Cont'd) - (i) The provisional fair value of the identifiable assets and liabilities of Frontier Integrator as at the date of acquisition were as follows:

-As previously stated RM'000 Restatement RM'000 As restated RM'000

-Frontier Integrator Assets
+Frontier Integrator RM'000

+Assets

-Trade and other receivables 157 - 157
+Trade and other receivables 157

-Tax assets 24 - 24
+Tax assets 24

-Cash and cash equivalents 3 - 3
+Cash and cash equivalents 3

-Other intangible assets - 1,554 1,554

-184 1,554 1,738
+184

 Liabilities

-Trade and other payables (520) - ((520)
+Trade and other payables (520)

-Deferred tax liabilities (Note 15) - (373) (373)

-Total identifiable net liabilities acquired (336) 1,181 845
+Total identifiable net liabilities acquired (336)

-Goodwill arising from acquisition (Note 14)) 1,786 (1,181) 605
+Goodwill arising from acquisition (Note 14) 1,786

-Fair value of consideration paid 1,450 - 1,450
+Fair value of consideration paid 1,450